Featured Image

 Jose Paulo Tolentino

-Associate Content Specialist, Global Fund Analytics
+Content Specialist, Global Fund Analytics

-Mr. Jose Paulo Tolentino is an Associate Content Specialist for Global Fund Analytics at FactSet, based in Manila, Philippines.
+Mr. Jose Paulo Tolentino is a Content Specialist for Global Fund Analytics at FactSet, based in Manila, Philippines.
 In this role, he develops content using research and the application of FactSet’s funds classifications methodology, classifying ETFs and mutual funds as well as creating textual insights on funds.
 Prior, he acted as editor of real-time transcription services for company earnings and analyst conference calls.
 Mr. Tolentino earned a B.S. in Business Administration from Rizal Technological University.

 Comments